The role of the galaxy stellar mass function in determining the cosmological distribution of astrophysical transients with applications to fast radio bursts and merging binary black holes: Cosmological FRB distribution with global star formation rate and stellar mass

 where we have suppressed the factors of $\int P(E_{\nu}){\rm d}E_{\nu}$ in Eq. \ref{eq:FRB_rate_gupta} for brevity which will not affect the point that we are trying to make here.
 The terms in the bracket can be thought of as efficiency factors or rate of FRB formation per stellar mass or star formation rate.
 This formulation reproduces the observed FRB volumetric rate at $z=0$.

 We note that the authors in \cite{Gupta2025} assumed SFRD and SMD to be functions of redshift alone (which we refer to as ``global" quantities).
 They have used expression for $\dot{m_*}(z)$ and ${m_*}(z)$ from Eq. \ref{eq:SFRD}.
 By definition, these quantities account for star formation in all observed galaxies in the universe.
 However, it is possible that only a specific sub-population of galaxies can potentially host FRBs, for example, the host galaxies may have a preferred mass with some spread around that value.
 We compile a list of 53 localized FRBs with their measured stellar mass which we show in Table \ref{tab:FRB_sample}.
 Their distribution is plotted in Fig. \ref{fig:stellarmass_dist}.
-On average, the observed FRB host galaxies have a stellar mass of the order of $\sim 10^{10}$ $M_{\odot}$.
+At present, on average, the observed FRB host galaxies have a stellar mass of the order of $\sim 10^{10}$ $M_{\odot}$.
+However, this may be manifestation of some potential selection effects.
+In this work, we use this distribution at face value to showcase the importance of galaxy stellar mass function in FRB population analysis.
 We note that these hosts are located at $z\lesssim 0.5$.
 In the rest of the work, we assume that the host galaxies at higher redshifts have the same typical mass unless stated otherwise.
 If we only consider this subsample of potential FRB host galaxies, the corresponding $m_*$ and ${\dot m_*}$ in Eq. \ref{eq:R_z} can be significantly different.
 This would suggest a modified efficiency factor of FRB formation per stellar mass or star formation rate as compared to the fiducial case in order to reproduce the observed FRB rate at $z=0$.
 To study this in more detail, we first study the abundance of galaxies as a function of stellar mass and redshifts, in the next section.